tasket/wyng-backup/README.md

 sudo mv /my-dest-path/sparsebak /my-dest-path/wyng.backup
 ```

+* If your are recovering sparsebak volumes on a rebuilt or reinstalled system that doesn't
+have a local copy of the sparsebak configuration, you can skip the local step above, do the
+rename on the destination, then use `wyng --from=URL [--subdir=dirname] arch-init` to import
+the configuration.

 * Backup sessions shown in `list` output may be seemingly (but not actually) out of
 order if the system's local time shifts
 substantially between backups, such as when moving between time zones (including DST).